-You may carry back 2 years and then forward 5 years any foreign tax you paid or accrued to any foreign country or U.S. possession (reduced as described below) on income in a separate category that is more than the limitation.
+You can carry back 1 year and then forward 10 years any foreign tax you paid or accrued to any foreign country or U.S. possession (reduced as described on this page) on income in a separate category that is more than the limitation.
 First, apply the excess to the earliest year to which it may be carried.
 Then, apply it to the next earliest year, and so on.
-The 7-year carryback-carryforward period may not be extended even if you are unable to take a credit in one of the intervening years.
+The carryback-carryforward period cannot be extended even if you are unable to take a credit in one of the intervening years.

 You cannot carry a credit back to a tax year for which you claimed a deduction, rather than a credit, for foreign taxes paid or accrued.
-Also, you must reduce the amount of any carryback or carryforward by the amount that you would have used had you chosen to claim a credit rather than a deduction in that year.
-Similarly, the 7-year period is not extended if you are unable to use a carryback or carryforward because you elected to claim the foreign tax credit without filing a Form 1116 (as explained on page 1).
+However, you must reduce the amount of any carryback or carryforward by the amount that you would have used had you chosen to claim a credit rather than a deduction in that year.

+If, for any year, you elected to claim the foreign tax credit without filing Form 1116 (as explained on page 1), the following rules apply.